 PCI Compliance (also known as PCI DSS compliance) is adherence to a set of comprehensive security standards set by the PCI Security Standards Council.
 They aim to reduce fraud and related costs for businesses around the globe utilizing credit card processing.
 Failing to meet these standards may come with exorbitant costs, so this is an important one.

 You’ll want a credit card payment processor that is both compliant with these standards themselves as well as willing/able to help you certify your compliance.

 Accepting credit cards does come with a set of risks that you need to consider.
 For example, a transaction completed fraudulently at your store without your due diligence is a risk.
 One that may result in your loss of both the merchandise/service and the money rendered for it.
 This is because cardholders have protection from fraud.

-Having a merchant services provider who is looking out for your best interest is key.
+Having a merchant service provider who is looking out for your best interest is key.
 It will also help reduce your risks of fraud and chargebacks while doing business.
 It will save you time and money in the long run with credit card processing.